ibm-cloud-docs/activity-tracker/at_events_iam.md

 In the {{site.data.keyword.cloud_notm}}, an administrator, or a user that has the correct access in your account, has different options to manage a user's login settings.
 For example, an administrator can order external authentication options, enable a one-time passcode to be used during login, enable the use of security questions at login, or set a password expiration time period.
 [Learn more](/docs/iam?topic=iam-loginsettings).

-* A user an log in by using a user ID and password.
+* A user can log in by using a user ID and password.
 * A federated user that uses a corporate or enterprise single sign-on ID can log in to {{site.data.keyword.cloud_notm}} from the command-line interface (CLI) by using either a one-time passcode or an API key.
 [Learn more](/docs/iam?topic=iam-federated_id).
+* A user can log in by using an API key.

 The following fields include extra information:
 * The `initiator.name` includes information about the user that logs in to the account.